mariuszlas/workout-odyssey/README.md

 #### E2E Tests

 The the end-to-end tests can be run locally with `pnpm test:e2e` which builds the app, starts the production build on port `3000` and runs all the Playwright tests.
-In case of any failuers, a test report can be accessed at `http://localhost:9323`.
-The mock server and test database are required to run e2e tests and must be started before the test run with `sh ./scripts/startMock.sh` which will spin up wiremock server running on port `8080` (mocks are located in `mocks/mappings` directory and available mappings can be viewed at `/__admin/mappings`) and a mysql database populated with data from `mocks/dbTestData`.
+In case of any failures, a test report can be accessed at `http://localhost:9323`.
+The mock server and test database are required to run e2e tests and must be started before the test run with `sh ./scripts/startMock.sh` which will spin up wiremock server running on port `8080` (mocks are located in `mocks/mappings` directory and available mappings can be viewed at `/__admin/mappings`) and a postgis database populated with data from `mocks/dbTestData`.
 The data base has mock data for 2 users: `bob@test.com` and `alice@test.com` with a common password `Password1`.
 The containters and their volumes can be removed with `sh ./scripts/testCleanup.sh`.